Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 You will study A-level mathematics with statistics, completing two core mathematics modules and a statistics module in the first year and a further two core mathematics and one further statistics module in the second year.
 Core Mathematics includes algebra, trigonometry and calculus, whilst statistics involves analysing and summarising numerical data in order to arrive at conclusions about it.
 You will learn through lectures, group work, independent work, student presentations and discussions, supported by a number of computer aided activities and software.
 You’ll also conduct at least three hours of problem solving and independent study outside of lessons each week.
 This course combines well with Further Maths, Business, Economics, Computing, Biology, Physics and Psychology.

-Five GCSEs, grade C or above, including English Language and Maths, with at least Grade B in Maths.
-All applicants will be interviewed.
+Five GCSEs, grade C or above, including English Language and GCSE Maths at grade A* B. All applicants will be interviewed.

 You will learn in dedicated mathematics classrooms.
 There are three AS or A2 classroom sessions per week and they fit in with your overall programme of study, usually across five days at college.